Derven/Lili-station/README.md

-# Aurora_the_cruiser
+# Lili station
-based on space station 13 game

-If you have errors activate build -> preferences -> automatically dir
+Hello this repository is the isometric space station 13.